aslamhossain43/Java-Design-Patterns/README.md

 1. Facade - Provides an interface hiding complexity of classes, library or framework.
 Example: Every Abstract Factory is a type of Facade.---Tutorialspoint---

 2. Adapter - Bring existing objects to form another structures which provide new functionality.
-Example: List<String> list = Arrays.asList(arrayObj);---Tutorialspoint---
+Example: List<String> list = Arrays.asList(arrayObj);---https://www.tutorialspoint.com/design_pattern/adapter_pattern.htm

 3. Bridge - Decouple an abstraction from it's implimentation then they can vary independently.
 Example: See : https://www.youtube.com/watch?v=GPNVN4TnvMU
 Code: https://www.tutorialspoint.com/design_pattern/bridge_pattern.htm

 4. Flyweight - Reuse existing similar kind of objects and create new object when no matching object is found.
-Example: Like factory pattern but here if object is null then create new.---Tutorialspoint---
+Example: Like factory pattern but here if object is null then create new. https://www.tutorialspoint.com/design_pattern/flyweight_pattern.htm

 5. Decorator - To add new functionality to an existing object without altering it's structure.
-Example: BufferedReader and BufferedWriter are some excellent examples of decorator pattern in Java.---Tutorialspoint---
+Example: BufferedReader and BufferedWriter are some excellent examples of decorator pattern in Java. https://www.tutorialspoint.com/design_pattern/decorator_pattern.htm

-6. Composite - To use a group of objects as a single object.---Tutorialspoint---
+6. Composite - To use a group of objects as a single object.https://www.tutorialspoint.com/design_pattern/composite_pattern.htm

 7. Proxy - provides the control for accessing the original object.
-Example - Credit/Master card.---Tutorialspoint---
+Example - Credit/Master card.https://www.tutorialspoint.com/design_pattern/proxy_pattern.htm

 ## Behavioral design patterns